Xmas – T’is The Season to be Fired | Author: Bram Lecker

 Mass job losses make headline news.
 Some of the largest employers in Ontario are undergoing closure, restructuring or staff reduction.
-Sears and Loblaws are the most recent candidates in this line-up of retail giants that also include Target, Fedex, Sony, Mexx etc. When reporting on such stories, the media often use the terms layoff and termination interchangeably.
+Lowe’s and GM are the most recent candidates in this line-up of corporate giants that also include Sears, Target and Nortel in the past.
+When reporting on such stories, the media often use the terms layoff and termination interchangeably.
 Yet in fact, there is a real and tangible legal difference between the two.
 Your rights and entitlements differ in both, as well.

 We cannot stand in for Santa Claus.
 However, we can help if you are unexpectedly terminated from your employment during the holiday season.
 We can review your compensation package to ensure it is fair.
 And if not, we are well equipped to represent your rights to get your full entitlements for you, from your employer.